-At the request of citizens from Kewanee, Ill., the college expanded operations to communities in the southeastern portion of the district.
+At the request of citizens from Kewanee, IL, the college expanded operations to communities in the southeastern portion of the district.
 Instruction was delivered at the Kewanee National Guard Armory and at Kewanee High School beginning in 1967.
 Instruction began at the present site of the East Campus in 1971.
 Black Hawk College East was operationally separate from the Quad-Cities Campus from 1971-89.
 At the request of the College, the North Central Association (NCA) approved unification of the campuses in 1986, and the Illinois Community College Board approved the College as one college with two campuses in 1989.
 The two campuses continue to be united, with each offering a full complement of courses and curricula.

 Black Hawk College operates within Illinois Community College District #503, an area encompassing 2,200 square miles in nine counties of northwestern Illinois (Bureau, Henderson, Henry, Stark, Whiteside, Knox, Marshall, Mercer, Rock Island).
-In addition to full-service campuses in Moline and fives miles south of Kewanee, the college owns the Outreach Center in East Moline, the Adult Learning Center (formerly the Technology Center) in Rock Island, the Community Education Center in Kewanee, the Welding & Skilled Trades Center in Kewanee, and the Industrial Training Lab Extension Center in Moline.
-The college offers more than 140 career and transfer programs and serves more people than any other institution of higher education in the Quad-Cities area.
+In addition to full-service campuses in Moline and near Kewanee, the college operates the Adult Learning Center in Rock Island, the Community Education Center in Kewanee, the Industrial Training Lab Extension Center in Moline, the Outreach Center in East Moline, and the Welding and Skilled Trades Center in Kewanee.
+The college offers a variety of career and transfer programs and serves more people than any other institution of higher education in the Quad-Cities area.